The Monument prepares for large events, concerts

 "Really, what you're seeing is a lot of the finishes going in.
 This is where we're doing dry-walling, putting tile in, flooring finishes and those kinds of things," he said.
 "It's a very big place and there's a lot of that to be done."

-Baltzer said plumbing for the kitchens and concession stands are complete, but some of the fixtures still need to be added.
+Baltzer said plumbing for the kitchens and concession stands is complete, but some of the fixtures still need to be added.

 The Summit Arena will be home to He Sapa Wacipi — the Black Hills Powwow.
 The powwow will run from Oct.
 8 to Oct.
 10, allowing the annual gathering of Indigenous culture to grow even more.
 It is one of the first large-scale events for the new arena.